Working Paper 148

 Doris Akol

-Doris Akol is a consultant on revenue administration.
-At the time of writing this paper, she was a Senior Policy and Engagement Advisor with the International Centre for Tax and Development (ICTD) Digitax Programme.
+Doris Akol is a Ugandan lawyer and consultant on revenue administration.
+She is currently the chair of the ICTD’s Centre Advisory Group, and a Senior Economist at the IMF Fiscal Affairs Department.
+She was formerly the Senior Policy and Engagement Advisor with ICTD Digitax Programme.
 Prior to that she was the Commissioner General at the Uganda Revenue Authority, a position she held until March 2020.

 Philip M. Kargbo